Knowledge Base Sections ▾

 Upgrade Proposals: How the Network is Updated

-Updating the Gonka protocol is a formalized process from code to activation on the network.
-Each step is transparent and verifiable.
+Updating the Gonka protocol is a formalized process from code to network activation.
+Every step is transparent and verifiable.

 - Pull Request on GitHub — developers (Gonka team or contributors) create a PR in the

-gonka-ai/gonkarepository. - Community Review — code is reviewed, discussed, tested.
+gonka-ai/gonkarepository. - Community Review — code is reviewed, discussed, and tested.
 CertiK audit for critical changes.

 - Release — a new version of the

-gonkadbinary is assembled. - On-chain proposal — an update proposal with a description of changes is created on the network.
+gonkadbinary is built. - On-chain proposal — an on-chain update proposal is created with a description of the changes.

-- Deposit + Vote — hosts make a deposit (activation threshold) and vote during the voting period.
+- Deposit + Vote — hosts deposit (activation threshold) and vote during the voting period.

-- Cosmovisor — if approved, Cosmovisor automatically updates nodes at the specified block height.
+- Cosmovisor — upon approval, Cosmovisor automatically updates nodes at the specified block height.

 - Yes — I support the update.